A classification of neighborhoods around leaves of a singular foliation: Classification II: Particular Cases

 \begin{rem} Since $I_0 \mathcal T_0 \subset (\mathcal T_0)_{\geq 2} $, it follows from Remark \ref{rem:holonomygroupoid2} that the principal bundle in item c) of Theorem \ref{thm:classificationSimplified} is in fact a quotient of the principal bundle associated to the holonomy groupoid of the leaf. \end{rem}

-\begin{example}[Construction Recipe II] \normalfont Let us recapitulate the construction of the formal singular foliation $\cF$ along the leaf $L$ associated to a triple $(\tilde{L},\tilde{H}_2,\tilde{P}_2) $ as in item (ii) of Theorem \ref{thm:classificationSimplified}.
+\begin{rem} \normalfont Let us recapitulate the construction of the formal singular foliation $\cF$ along the leaf $L$ associated to a triple $(\tilde{L},\tilde{H}_2,\tilde{P}_2) $ as in item (ii) of Theorem \ref{thm:classificationSimplified}.
 The first step consists in building an $H$-principal bundle $ P$ over $L$ whose quotient modulo $ {\mathrm{Inner}}(\mathcal T_0)_{\geq 2} $ is $\tilde{P}_2 $.
 This requires infinitely many operations, as in the proof of Proposition \ref{prop:simplifyBundle}, to lift the $1$-cocycle on $ L$ defining $\tilde{P}_2 $ to a converging sequence of $1$-cocycles defining principal $H/{\mathrm{Inner}}(\mathcal T_0)_{\geq n}$-bundles $\tilde{P}_n $, for all $ n \geq 2$, extending one another.
 When these operations are completed, one obtains a \data{} $ (\tilde{L},H,P)$.
-One can then apply the construction of Theorem \ref{thm:SingularFoliationByYMconn}. \end{example}
+One can then apply the reconstruction procedure of Section \ref{sec:reconstruction}. \end{rem}

-\begin{rem} An important consequence of the description given in Example \ref{ex:CookingRecipe2} is that, in general, there might be no way to reconstruct the singular foliation $\mathcal F $ staying within finite dimensional differential geometry.
+\begin{rem} An important consequence of the description given in Remark \ref{rem:CookingRecipe2} is that, in general, there might be no way to reconstruct the singular foliation $\mathcal F $ staying within finite dimensional differential geometry.
 The issue is that there is in general no $ k \in \mathbb N$ such that a group action of ${\mathrm{Inner}}(\mathcal T_0)/{\mathrm{Inner}}(\mathcal T_0)_{\geq k} $ on $ \mathbb R^d$ exists, and describes $\mathcal T_0 $.
-(If yes, then we can apply the "construction recipe I" of Example \ref{ex:ppalbundleSF} for a finite dimensional principal bundle.) \end{rem}
+(If yes, then we can apply the construction of Example \ref{ex:ppalbundleSF} for a finite dimensional principal bundle.) \end{rem}